WordPress/performance/readme.txt

 = 3.0.0 =

-The WebP Uploads and Dominant Color Images modules will no longer be available starting with this release; instead, they'll be standalone plugins.
-If you're using these features, please migrate to the standalone plugins before updating.
+Starting with this release, modules such as Dominant Color Images and WebP Uploads will be available as standalone plugins.
+After updating, you will be able to easily migrate to this new structure.

 = 2.5.0 =